-Cytokines such as interleukin 6 (IL-6), IL-8 , and tumor necrosis factor (TNF)) were found to contribute to the activation of nociceptors that increase pain hypersensitivity, and their level in the plasma were associated with the higher perception of pain.18–20 Li et al.21 described alteration of both pro and anti-inflammatory cytokines (IL-6, IL-10) and suggested an imbalance between pro-inflammatory and anti-inflammatory mediators contributes to the pathophysiology of CLBP.
-The level of pro cytokines is also recognized for their muscle catabolic effect, which may explain disability.6,22–24 In contrast, other anti-inflammatory markers, including IL-4 and IL-10, have been observed to be negatively correlated with pain severity in LBP.
+Cytokines such as interleukin 6 (IL-6), IL-8 , and tumor necrosis factor (TNF) were found to contribute to the activation of nociceptors that increase pain hypersensitivity, and their levels in the plasma are associated with a higher perception of pain.18–20 Li et al.21 described alteration of both pro- and anti-inflammatory cytokines (IL-6, IL-10) and suggested that an imbalance between pro-inflammatory and anti-inflammatory mediators contributes to the pathophysiology of CLBP.
+The levels of pro-cytokines are also recognized for their muscle catabolic effect, which may explain disability.6,22–24 In contrast, other anti-inflammatory markers, including IL-4 and IL-10, have been observed to be negatively correlated with pain severity in LBP.

 The inflammatory profiles of patients with acute and chronic LBP are distinct.
-In recent study that characterized and compared inflammatory profile of acute and chronic LBP patients, it was found that the production of pro inflammatory cytokines TNF alpha, IL -6, IL-1 beta, was elevated and the anti-inflammatory cytokines IL-10 was reduced in both LBP patients.25 The differences between acute and chronic phases of LBP included the following – higher production of TNF alpha, IL-1 RA, and sTNFR2 in the CLBP while during the acute phase higher IL-2 interferon Gama was observed.25

-More studies that support these findings need to be further investigate in order to understand the transition from acute to chronic LBP.
+In a recent study that characterized and compared the inflammatory profile of acute and chronic LBP patients, the production of pro-inflammatory cytokines TNF alpha, IL -6, and IL-1 beta was found to be elevated and the anti-inflammatory cytokine IL-10 was reduced in both LBP patients.25 The differences between acute and chronic phases of LBP include a higher production of TNF alpha, IL-1 RA, and sTNFR2 in CLBP, while during the acute phase, a higher level of IL-2 interferon gamma was observed.25 These findings require further investigation in order to understand the transition from acute to chronic LBP.

-Blocking pro-inflammation pathways by anti-inflammatory drugs is routinely used to manage pain and inflammation for musculoskeletal pain.26 Understanding the anti-inflammatory cytokines role in the analgesic effect, will further improve response to treatment and prevent chronicity process.20,27
+Blocking pro-inflammation pathways with anti-inflammatory drugs is routinely used to manage pain and inflammation for musculoskeletal pain.26 Understanding the role of anti-inflammatory cytokines in the analgesic effect will further improve response to treatment and prevent the chronicity process.20,27

-In recent years, technological development in profiling the immune system allows broad high-resolution profiling of immunity which was not possible prior.
-This easily encompasses simultaneous measurements of hundreds of different immune component (cell types, cytokines, mRNA, and others).28 This new technology allows a deeper understanding of how the different features related one to another, overcomes the high variance observed when measuring only few representing component (e.g. C reactive protein and IL6)29.
-This can provides comprehensive targets for the prediction of clinically relevant information.
-More recently a novel fluorophores and laser systems, driving the discovery of new immune cell subclasses as well as important functional states.30 This may navigating an individual’s decision in predicting disease or conditions early or guiding treatment.
-For instance, immune-based blood biomarkers have been identified for hip surgery recovery time and pain responses.31
+Technological developments in recent years allow broad high-resolution profiling of the immune system, something which has not been possible until now.
+These developments include the possibility of simultaneously measuring hundreds of different immune component (cell types, cytokines, mRNA, and others).28 This new technology allows a deeper understanding of how the different features are related to each other, and overcomes the great variance observed when measuring only a few representative components (e.g., C-reactive protein and IL-6).29 This may lead to the identification of comprehensive targets for the prediction of clinically relevant information.
+More recently, novel fluorophore and laser systems are driving the discovery of new immune cell subclasses as well as important functional states.30 This may aid in predicting an individual’s disease or condition early or in guiding treatment.
+For instance, immune-based blood biomarkers have been identified which can help predict hip surgery recovery time and pain responses.31

-We believe that a more extensive immune profile that allows assessing the complexity of the immune system, in a more comprehensive way, would yield better information about the role of immune system in the transition from acute to CLBP.
+We believe that a more extensive immune profile that allows for assessment of the complexity of the immune system, in a more comprehensive way, would yield better information about the role of the immune system in the transition from acute to CLBP.

 Physical activity and movement pattern